jvde-github/AIS-catcher/README.md

 ## Recent Developments

-Edge: update of bandwidth filter to improve reception, previous model can be activated via switch "-f CIC5"
+**Edge**: update of bandwidth filter to slighlty improve reception.
+Previous model can be activated via switch "-f CIC5"

 Release version **0.29**: addition of support for HackRF